Pokémon, I Choose You!: Plot

-In the world of Pokémon, people at the age of 10 can get their official license to become Pokémon Trainers, and Ash Ketchum of Pallet Town is about to receive his very first Pokémon from Professor Samuel Oak.
+In the world of Pokémon, people at the age of 10 can get their official license to become Pokémon Trainers, and Ash Ketchum from Pallet Town is about to receive his very first Pokémon from Professor Samuel Oak.
 On the morning of the ceremony, Ash oversleeps after accidentally breaking his alarm clock in his sleep, and runs in his pajamas to Oak's laboratory, where his rival and the Professor's grandson, Gary Oak, taunts him for arriving to the ceremony late, and brags about having already received his first Pokémon.
-When Oak tells Ash that all three starter Pokémon have already been taken, Ash pleads for any Pokémon, so Oak gives him the only one left, which turns out to be an electric-type Pikachu.
+When Oak tells Ash that all three starter Pokémon have already been taken, Ash pleads for any Pokémon, so Oak gives him the only one left, which turns out to be an Electric-type Pikachu.
 Ash thinks that Pikachu is cute, but Pikachu gives him an electric shock when he picks him up to hug him.
-Oak gives Ash a Pokédex and six Poké Balls before he heads out on his journey to become the greatest Pokémon Trainer of all time.
+Oak gives Ash a Pokédex and six Poké Balls before he heads out on his journey to become the best Pokémon Master in the world.